kamathhrishi/kamathhrishi1.github.io/_posts/2021-05-02-Weakly Supervised Learning.md

 annotate. </p>
 <p style="text-align:justify">
 Weakly supervised learning allows us to use the datasets which are easy to annotate to perform tasks that are more expensive to annotate.
 It could use another classifier to label the data or handcrafted domain knowledge.
-For , example from a dataset consisting of labelled pairs of image/label pairs  is good for a classification task we could curate a dataset for object localisation and semantic segmentation and train a model for the same.
+For, example from a dataset consisting of labelled pairs of image/label pairs  is good for a classification task we could curate a dataset for object localisation and semantic segmentation and train a model for the same.
 Another example extending to text for sentimental analysis.
 We could take several rows of text and use if else statements to check if words that correspond to negative/positive sentiment are present and label the dataset accordingly.
 This leads to a dataset with noisy labels with which can learn a sentimental classifier.
 The intuition why this works is that most noisy labels have some learnable patterns.
 We must also ensure that the algorithm does not overfit to the noisy patterns.
 This can be done by curating a small dataset with correct labels which can be used as test set.
 </p>